pancsta/asyncmachine-go/docs/manual.md

 ```

 **Negotiation handlers** `Enter` and `Exit` are called for every state which is going to be activated or deactivated.
-State-state handler (eg `FooBar`) are `Foo` is active and `Bar` wants to activate.
-They are allowed to cancel a
+Additionally "state-state" handlers (eg `FooBar`) happen when `Foo` is active and `Bar` wants to activate.
+They are
-transition by optionally returning `false`. **Negotiation handlers** are limited to read-only operations, or at least to
+allowed to cancel a transition by optionally returning `false`. **Negotiation handlers** are limited to read-only
-side effects free ones.
-Their purpose is to make sure that
+operations (or at least to not cause side-effects).
+Their purpose is to make sure that [final transition handlers](#final-handlers)
-[final transition handlers](#final-handlers) are good to go.
+are good to go.
+Additionally, the [Self Handlers](#self-handlers) are called for states which remained active.

 ```go
 // negotiation handler